-The requested actions are consistent with the Board's priorities of providing A Safe Community, A Healthy Community, and A Well Planned Infrastructure System by ensuring adequate storm drainage, landscape/streetscape maintenance and/or lighting to the respective districts.
+The recommended actions are consistent with the Boards' priority of Delivering Efficient Public Services and Community Infrastructure by ensuring adequate storm drainage, landscape/streetscape maintenance and/or lighting to the respective districts.

 STAFFING IMPACT:

 Existing Department of Public Works and Parks and Recreation staff will provide maintenance and administrative services to the special districts.